 Terri Pascarelli, vice president, client development, YourEncore, Inc.– ACE Award Judging Chair

 Shideh Sedgh Bina, founding partner of Insigniam and editor in chief of Insigniam Quarterly – 2014 Woman of the Year

 Cameron Durrant MD, pharma/biotech CEO and board member

 Paul Katz, MD, founding dean of the Cooper Medical School of Rowan University

-Kristi Raube, adjunct professor in the graduate program in health management at the Haas School of Business
+Kristi Raube, adjunct professor and executive director of graduate programs in health management and international business development at UC Berkeley, Haas School of Business

 ACE Award Winners

 2013: Quintiles’ Women Inspired Network (WIN)